 Model Free Area Ea.
 Opening Round Pipe Size

+50 12.5 in.
+4 in.

-60 15 in.2 5 in.
+65 16.25 in.2 5 in.

 80 20 in.
-2 6 in.
+6 in.

 100 25 in.2 6 in.

-120 30 in.2 7 in.
+120 30 in.
+7 in.

 IMPORTANT: If the attic has an exhaust fan (power vent), it may create a negative pressure sufficiently large enough to prevent the attic from being an effective source of combustion and ventilation air.
 Powered attic fans do not customarily run during the heating season; however, some are controlled by a humidistat as well as a thermostat, which may allow some operation during the heating season.
 The choices are (a) use the direct vent option; (b) obtain outdoor air from elsewhere; or (c) interlock the attic exhaust fan with the furnace such that the two cannot operate simultaneously.